Roll the Bones: Artwork

 The cover was designed by longtime Rush associate Hugh Syme.
 The liner notes contain the cryptic phrase "Now it's dark."
-Peart later revealed that the phrase occurs in the 1986 mystery film Blue Velvet.
-The credits includes a running joke that began on Power Windows when the group noticed some songs beginning with the letter "M" and among "other reasons", they continued the gag on Roll the Bones with: "Brought to you by the letter B."
+Peart later revealed that the phrase occurs in the 1986 film Blue Velvet.
+The credits include a running joke that began on Power Windows, when the group noticed several song titles began with the letter "M".
+For "various reasons", they continued the gag on Roll the Bones, with "Brought to you by the letter B."